lab1092/blender-manual_ja/manual/render/performance/netrender.rst

   - *blender -b slave.blend --addons netrender -a -noaudio -nojoystick*
 - Master and Slaves can be stopped with Ctrl-C (it is recommended to stop the Slaves before the Master).

-The option *--addons netrender* ensures that the network render addon is loaded.
+The option *--addons netrender* ensures that the network render add-on is loaded.
 The options *-noaudio -nojoystick* are optional.
 They're only there to prevent some warnings.